MetaPerturb: Transferable Regularizer for Heterogeneous Tasks and Architectures: Approach

 \paragraph{Final form} We lastly combine $\bz$ and $\mathbf{s}$ to obtain the following form of the perturbation $\bg_\phi (\bh)$:

 where $\circ$ denotes channel-wise multiplication.
 We then multiply $\bg_\phi(\bh)$ back to the input feature maps $\bh$, at every layer (every block for ResNet~\cite{he2016deep}) of the network (See Figure~\ref{fig:model}).
-Note that the cost of knowledge transfer is marginal thanks to the small dimensionality of $\phi$ (e.g. $82$).
-Further, there is no hyperparameter to tune, since the optimal amount of the two perturbations is meta-learned and automatically decided for each layer and channel.
+We empirically verified that clipping the combined feature map values with a constant $k$ (e.g. $k=100$) during meta-training helps with its stability since the perturbation may excessively amplify some of the feature map values.
+Note that since the noise generator is shared across all the channels and layers, our transferable regularizer can perform knowledge transfer with marginal parameter overhead (e.g. 82).
+Further, there is no hyperparameter to tune\footnote{The feature map clipping value, $k$, need not be tuned and the clipping could be simply omitted.}, since the proper amount of the two perturbations is meta-learned and automatically decided for each layer and channel.